 This is a graduate level course on multicultural psychology.
-This course examines cultural issues that are believed to have an impact on the psychological assessment, treatment, consultation and education of people from different racial, ethnic, and sociocultural backgrounds.
-Cultural issues to be addressed include ethics, theory, competencies, models of identity, and discussions of marginalized groups.
+This course examines cultural issues that have an impact on the psychological assessment, treatment, consultation, and education of people from different racial, ethnic, and sociocultural backgrounds.
+The topics to be addressed in this course include ethics, theory, competencies, models of identity, and discussions of marginalized groups.
+The class focuses on building knowledge and awareness of others and self, including the factors that impede the development of cultural competency such as implicit bias, privilege, and systemic oppression.
+It also provides the foundation for the building of skill in competent multicultural practice.